temporalio/documentation/docs/server/multi-cluster.md

 ## Overview

-Multi-cluster Replication is a feature which asynchronously replicates workflows from active cluster to other passive clusters, for backup & state reconstruction.
+Multi-cluster Replication is a feature which asynchronously replicates Workflow Executions from active cluster to other passive clusters, for backup and state reconstruction.
-When necessary, the customer can failover to any of the clusters which have the backup for high availability.
+When necessary, for higher availability, Server administrators can failover to any of the clusters which have the backup.

 ## Version

-A **version** is a concept in Multi-cluster Replication which describes the chronological order of events (per customer namespace).
+A **version** is a concept in Multi-cluster Replication which describes the chronological order of events per Namespace.

-In Multi-cluster Replication, all namespace change events & workflow history events are replicated asynchronously for high throughput.
+With Multi-cluster Replication, all Namespace change events and Workflow Execution History events are replicated asynchronously for high throughput.
-This means that data across clusters are **not** strongly consistent.
+This means that data across clusters is **not** strongly consistent.
-To guarantee that namespace data & workflow data will achieve eventual consistency (especially when there is data conflict during a failover), a **version** is introduced and attached to customers' namespaces.
+To guarantee that Namespace data and Workflow Execution data will achieve eventual consistency (especially when there is a data conflict during a failover), a **version** is introduced and attached to Namespaces.
-All workflow history events generated in a namespace will also come with the version in that namespace.
+All Workflow Execution History entries generated in a Namespace will also come with the version attached to that Namespace.

 All participating clusters are pre-configured with a unique initial version, and a shared version increment:

 - `initial version < shared version increment`

-When performing failover for one namespace from one cluster to another cluster, the version attached to the namespace will be changed by the following rule:
+When performing failover for a Namespace from one cluster to another cluster, the version attached to the Namespace will be changed by the following rule:

 - for all versions which follow `version % (shared version increment) == (active cluster's initial version)`, find the smallest version which has `version >= old version in namespace`

-When there is a data conflict, comparison will be made and workflow history events with the highest version will win.
+When there is a data conflict, a comparison will be made and Workflow Execution History entries with the highest version will be considered the source of truth.

-When a cluster is trying to mutate a workflow, version will be checked.
-A cluster can mutate a workflow if and only if
+When a cluster is trying to mutate a Workflow Execution History, the version will be checked.
+A cluster can mutate a Workflow Execution History only if the following is true:

-- version in the namespace belongs to this cluster, i.e.
+- The version in the Namespace belongs to this cluster, i.e.
   `(version in namespace) % (shared version increment) == (this cluster's initial version)`
-- the version of this workflow's last event is equal or less then version in namespace, i.e.
+- The version of this Workflow Execution History's last entry (event) is equal or less than the version in the Namespace, i.e.
   `(last event's version) <= (version in namespace)`

 <details>
 <summary>Namespace version change example
 </summary>

-Assume this scenario:
+Assuming the following scenario:

 - Cluster A comes with initial version: 1
 - Cluster B comes with initial version: 2
 - Shared version increment: 10

-T = 0: namespace α is registered, with active Cluster set to Cluster A
+T = 0: Namespace α is registered, with active Cluster set to Cluster A

 ```
 namespace α's version is 1